kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 Include /etc/nginx/owasp-modsecurity-crs/nginx-modsecurity.conf
 ```

+!!! attention
+Since version 1.9.0, `"modsecurity-snippet"` annotation is disabled by default and has to be explicitly enabled, see [allow-snippet-annotations](./configmap.md#allow-snippet-annotations).
+Enabling it can be dangerous in multi-tenant clusters, as it can lead to people with otherwise limited permissions being able to retrieve all secrets on the cluster.
+See CVE-2021-25742 and the [related issue on github](https://github.com/kubernetes/ingress-nginx/issues/7837) for more information.

 ### Backend Protocol

 Using `backend-protocol` annotations is possible to indicate how NGINX should communicate with the backend service.
 (Replaces `secure-backends` in older versions)